MonoGame/MonoGame/Documentation/articles/getting_started/2_understanding_the_code.md

+# Understanding the Code

 This file will go over the code that is getting created when you start a blank project.
-For help on creating a project please look at [Creating a New Project](1_creating_a_new_project.md)
+For help on creating a project please look at [Creating a New Project](1_creating_a_new_project.md).

-**Using Statements**
+## Using Statements

 ```csharp
 using Microsoft.Xna.Framework;